PIPER PRESS

 Description

-This is the first book about the major Australian sculptor Bronwyn Oliver, released to coincide with The Sculpture of Bronwyn Oliver at the TarraWarra Museum of Art.
+This is the first and only monograph about Australian sculptor Bronwyn Oliver, released to coincide with The Sculpture of Bronwyn Oliver at the TarraWarra Museum of Art, curated by Julie Ewington.

 "I wanted to write an old fashioned art book, one that tells the story of the artist’s life from beginning to end," says author Hannah Fink.